Does Your Dental PPC Result In Wrong Number Calls?

-If you’re engaging in Google AdWords or SEO, you’re going to run into a lot of people searching from their phone.
+Online marketing for dentists is a highly popular new patient strategy these days.
+If you’re engaging in Google Ads or SEO, you’re going to run into a lot of people searching from their phone.
 Which, in turn, dramatically increases your chances for wrong number calls due to “Fat Finger Disease” (it’s a legit medical condition, look it up).
 In layman’s terms, Fat Finger Disease happens because fingers are typically larger than the phone link on your phone.
-All of a sudden a prospective patient is calling a different office than they intended But that doesn’t mean you should hang up on these callers.
+All of a sudden a prospective patient is calling a different office than they intended.
+But that doesn’t mean you should hang up on these callers.
 With a little effort, you can turn a wrong number into the right kind of dental patient the next time your phone rings.

 Do you get these calls?